IRC-safe jet flavour at leading power: Introduction

 \section{Introduction}

-It has long been known \cite{Banfi:2006hf} that standard definitions of jet flavour break down starting at next-to-next-to-leading order (NNLO) in QCD.
+It has long been known \cite{Banfi:2006hf} that none of the standard definitions of jet flavour are well-defined through next-to-next-to-leading order (NNLO) in QCD.
 Usually, the jets at hadron colliders are defined using the anti-$k_T$ \cite{Cacciari:2008gp}, $k_T$ \cite{Catani:1993hr,Ellis:1993tq} or Cambridge-Aachen \cite{Dokshitzer:1997in,Wobisch:1998wt} jet clustering algorithms.
 The flavour of the jet is then assigned according to the number of quarks of a specific flavour contained in a given jet.
 For ease of discussion, but without loss of generality, we will assume throughout this work that bottom is the flavour of interest.